-Forest Hills is a decidedly white-collar city, with fully 96.82% of the workforce employed in white-collar jobs, well above the national average.
+Forest Hills is a decidedly white-collar city, with fully 96.65% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Forest Hills is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Forest Hills who work in management occupations (25.14%), sales jobs (13.54%), and healthcare (9.57%).
+There are especially a lot of people living in Forest Hills who work in management occupations (23.10%), healthcare (12.62%), and sales jobs (11.57%).

 Of important note, Forest Hills is also a city of artists.
 Forest Hills has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Forest Hills’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.74% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 8.00% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Forest Hills is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Forest Hills’s overall crime rate is lower than average for the country.

 The people who call Forest Hills home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Forest Hills residents report their race to be White, followed by Asian.
+The greatest number of Forest Hills residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Forest Hills include German, Scots-Irish, Irish, and Scottish.

 The most common language spoken in Forest Hills is English.
-Other important languages spoken here include French and Arabic.
+Other important languages spoken here include French and German.